pyparsing/wikispaces_archive/discussion/all_wiki_discussion_toc_2011.md

 #### #################

-Now , here is the question… for a 10 MB file which has around 60,000 lines it takes ~60 seconds to parse this log, is there any way I can improve this performance … ?
-Can someone suggest a better grammar …perhaps don’t use certain grammar compared to the other etc ….
+Now , here is the questionï¿½ for a 10 MB file which has around 60,000 lines it takes ~60 seconds to parse this log, is there any way I can improve this performance ï¿½ ?
+Can someone suggest a better grammar ï¿½perhaps donï¿½t use certain grammar compared to the other etc ï¿½.
-I’m fairly new to PyParser and I like it a lot for its ease of use.
+Iï¿½m fairly new to PyParser and I like it a lot for its ease of use.
 Any help would be greatly appreciated ..

 #### 2011-09-28 23:30:57 - ptmcg
 This won't be a huge gain, but might save you 10% or so of performance.
 I've found that building up simple terminals and simple primitives with Combine, Word, etc. (like realNumber = Combine(Word(nums) + '.' + Word(nums) + Optional(oneOf('e E') + Word(nums)) really works better using a Regex, without too much compromising of grammar maintainability.
 In your grammar, what kind of improvement do you get if you change dateTime to: